 Researchers found that, to be effective, at least 2.5 percent of the solution must be lemongrass oil.

-According to a 2014 study on animals, oral lemongrass essential oil showed powerful anti-inflammatory abilities on mice with carrageenan-induced paw edema.
+According to a , oral lemongrass essential oil showed powerful anti-inflammatory abilities on mice with carrageenan-induced paw edema.
 The oil also demonstrated anti-inflammatory effects when applied topically on mice with ear edema.

 Antioxidants help your body fight off free radicals that damage cells.
 Research has shown that lemongrass essential oil helps hunt free radicals.